Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Experimental Setup and Empirical Evaluations

 In the third set of experiments, we underscore the importance of using our EMA scheme for the eigenvalue estimation when working with an outdated eigenbasis.
 As shown in \cref{fig:ema_importance}, the EMA scheme enables KL-Shampoo to perform well in practice, even under stale eigenbases.
 Moreover, this scheme can be adapted to strengthen the trace scaling variant of Shampoo (\cref{fig:trace_shampoo_ema}, \cref{{app:extra_exp}}), enabling it to outperform SOAP (\cref{fig:trace_shampoo}, \cref{{app:extra_exp}}).

 In the last set of experiments, we evaluate the benefits of using the two-sided estimation scheme under our KL perspective.
 Specifically, we compare the two-sided approach (KL-Shampoo) against the one-sided approach (Shampoo) in a comparable setting.
 To ensure fairness and eliminate implementation bias, we use our own implementation of Shampoo aligned closely with that of KL-Shampoo.
 For this comparison, we extend Shampoo with a QR-based step and our EMA scheme for eigenvalue estimation, as described in \cref{box:qr_for_kl}.
-As shown in \cref{fig:ema_shampoo_comparison}, KL-Shampoo consistently and significantly outperforms Shampoo, even when Shampoo employs a similar QR-based estimation rule.
+Similarly, we also consider two more Shampoo variants discussed in \cref{sec:compare_kl}.
+As shown in \cref{fig:ema_shampoo_comparison}, KL-Shampoo performs the best, even when all variants employ a similar QR-based estimation rule.
+Moreover, VN-Shampoo also outperforms F-Shampoo and the original Shampoo.
+This implies that respecting the SPD constraint in a preconditioner estimation scheme is essential, as both the KL-divergence and the VN-divergence take the constraint into account.